-If you are facing the prospect of a child custody battle, and you wonder what your outcome will look like, it helps to understand what the courts look for.
+If you are facing the prospect of a child custody battle, and you wonder what your outcome will look like, it helps to understand what the courts look for and to have the help of the best child custody lawyers in Utah.

 There are myths:

 First and foremost, dispel some of the things you think you know about the law of child custody.
-Many people believe that because this is Utah (a fairly conservative state), a court will automatically defer to the mother because (only because of) she is the mother.
-This notion may have been true in the past, it certainly is not now.
+Many people believe that because this is Utah (a fairly conservative state) that, even in Salt Lake City or Salt Lake County, a court will automatically defer to the mother because (only because of) she is the mother.
+While this notion may have been true in the past, it certainly is not now.

 The child custody determination statute is very clear that the mother is not to be presumed the custodial parent simply because she is the mother.
 It is actually against the law in Utah to give mother custody just because she is the mother, without other considerations.